11 Interview Questions From A Nudist Blogger in Spain About Nudism in America

 9. How do nudists in America manage to live a nudist lifestyle with their own family?
 How easy is it for nudist American families to find enough affordable spots, where they can allow their children to practice it?

 Families do the same stuff as regular nudists.
 They go to clubs, resorts and beaches.
 As for affordable spots, that can be challenging.
 And sometimes the challenge isn’t the price, but finding a place that’s family-oriented / family-friendly.
 Or finding a place that’s “family-oriented” and actually has other families present.
 A lot of clubs like to say they’re family-friendly, but sadly clubs have seen a decline in families with kids visiting or becoming members.
-I witnessed a decline in kids at my own home club, Rock Lodge, as I grew up.
+I witnessed a decline in the number of kids at my own home club, Rock Lodge, as I grew up.
 However that seems to be changing there, and they seem to have had an increase in families over the last few years.
 In any case, most places will let children under 18 in for free.
 So that helps with the cost.
 To go to a beach is still much cheaper for a family, but you have to be lucky to live near a legal nude beach.

 10.Do you think all beaches and lakes should be clothing-optional, or you would rather have separated places for nudists and for textiles?